-NEDs are encouraged to participate actively at Board meetings in the development of the Company's strategic plans and direction, and in the review and monitoring of Management's performance against targets.
-To facilitate this, they are kept informed of the Company's businesses and performance through monthly and quarterly reports from Management and have unrestricted access to Management.
+performance through monthly and guarterly reports from Management and have unrestricted access to Management.
 They also sit on various Board Committees and management committees to provide constructive input and the necessary review and monitoring of performance of the Company and Management.
-Under the chairmanship of the Lead ID, a meeting of the NEDs was convened in 2023 without the presence of Management and the Board Chairman.
-The views expressed by the NEDs at the meeting were communicated to the Board Chairman and the President, as appropriate.
+Under the chairmanship of the Lead ID, a meeting of the NEDs was convened in 2024 without the presence of Management and the Board Chairman.
+The Lead ID and the NEDs would also confer among themselves without the presence of Management as and when the need arises.
+The Lead ID collates the views and/or feedback from the NEDs and communicates to the Board Chairman and the President, as appropriate.